L1ghtn1ng/usaf/README.md

 You will need to install

 * Postfix for sending emails ```sudo apt-get install postfix```

-* In Ubuntu security advisories script you will need to change the code with the parts with ```taddr``` to valid email addresses
+* In Ubuntu security advisories script you will need to change the code with the parts with ```taddr``` to valid email addresses.
+Once you have done this create a crontab to run the script every 48 hours as you will get 50 emails every time the script runs.
+It has to be run as root also because it logs to ```/var/log/security_advisories.log```
+* Python3 packages that need to be installed ```sudo apt-get install python3-requests python3-feedparser```
+Also can be installed using pip3 by installing ```python3-pip``` package

 Thats all you will need as ```Ubuntu``` comes with the rest of the libraries U.S.A.F uses.
-The one thing you need to make sure is that you are running ```Python 3``` U.S.A.F will not work if running on Ubuntu server.
-You will need to install Python 3 and the libraries that the scripts require.
-This is only needed for Ubuntu 12.04
+The one thing you need to make sure is that you are running ```Python 3``` U.S.A.F will not work if running on Ubuntu server that does not have ```Python 3 ```installed

 # Python Rewrite